cicsdev/cics-java-liberty-springboot-jms/README.md

 ## Deploying

+### IBM MQ

+You will need to configure
+- An MQ queue manager listening on a accessible TCP/IP port.
+- A queue named SPRING.QUEUE

+> Note: Queues should be defined as shareable to allow usage in the multi-threaded environment in Liberty.
+In addition it is advisable to set the `BackoutThreshold` attribute on the queue, to prevent the MDP being constantly re-driven if the MDP fails during the processing of the message.

+### CICS Liberty

 - Ensure you have the following features in `server.xml`:
     - `<servlet-3.1>` or `<servlet-4.0>` depending on the version of Java EE in use.
     - `<concurrent-1.0>`.